HL7/davinci-crd/input/pagecontent/usecases.md

 * Identifying in-network providers for the delivery of services
 * Making providers aware of clinical risks (e.g. potential drug-drug interactions) based on payer knowledge from previous claims
 * Improving accountable care delivery by making recommendations related to clinical practice guidelines or best practices
-* Expanding usage beyond EMRs to allied healthcare providers (dentistry, vision care, physio therapy, etc.)
+* Expanding usage beyond EMRs to allied healthcare providers (dentistry, vision care, physiotherapy, etc.)
 * Surfacing the CRD back-end to patients, their care givers and/or healthcare providers through a web-based user interface to support exploring coverage requirements without the use of an EMR